Learning Self-Consistency for Deepfake Detection: Our Approach

 \section{Our Approach}

-Given an input video frame that contains one or more faces, our goal is to detect if the identity or expression of a target subject is swapped with that of a source subject.
-Observing that Deepfake images are blended by patches from multiple sources with distinct source features, we explore to learn effective and robust representations for Deepfake detection by measuring the consistency of image source features.
+Given an input image, our goal is to detect if the identity or expression of the subject is replaced with that of another subject.
+Observing that deepfakes are stitched by images from different sources with distinct source features, we explore learning effective and robust representations for deepfake detection by measuring the source feature consistency within the image.
 More specifically, we propose a multi-task learning architecture, as shown in Fig.~\ref{fig:network}.
-The consistency branch is optimized to predict a consistency map for each image patch, indicating if its source features are consistent with all others.
-We integrate the consistency maps together as a visualization heatmap, which ideally identifies the manipulated regions and provides a better interpretation for human analysis.
-The classification branch is applied to the learned features and outputs binary scores for forgery detection.
+The consistency branch is optimized to predict a consistency map for each image patch, indicating its source feature consistencies with all others.
+The classification branch is applied to the source features and outputs binary labels for evaluation purposes.
+The model is trained on both consistency and classification loss, with annotations supplied by~\ourGeneratorAbbr.